 The English and Dutch training courses have the same study programs.
-Sometimes it is possible to catch up with a missed lesson in the other-language study program.
+Sometimes it is possible to catch up with a missed lesson in the other-language study programme.

 What else is expected from me besides the contact hours?

-You can for the main part follow the internships in our own clinic.
+You can follow part of the internships in our own clinic.
+We also have a list of approved external supervisors in the Netherlands and abroad, where you can do your internships.
 The total number of apprenticeship hours for a TCM course is 280 hours (spread over three years).

 Of course you also have to do self-study, preparation of exams and during the last TCM year writing a thesis.